Citations Affected: IC 5-14-3; IC 9-13-2; IC 9-26; IC 34-30-2-31.5.

 Sec.
 7. (a) A public employee, a public official, or an employee or officer of a contractor or subcontractor of a public agency, except as provided by IC 4-15-10, who knowingly or intentionally discloses information described in section 4 of this chapter in violation of this chapter commits a Class A misdemeanor.

-(b) A public employee may be disciplined in accordance with the personnel policies of the agency by which the employee is employed if the employee intentionally, knowingly, or recklessly discloses or fails to protect the information described in section 4 of this chapter in violation of this chapter.
+(b) A public employee may be disciplined in accordance with the personnel policies of the agency in which the employee is employed if the employee intentionally, knowingly, or recklessly discloses or fails to protect the information described in section 4 of this chapter in violation of this chapter.

 Sec.
 8. A public employee, a public official, or an employee or officer of a contractor or subcontractor of a public agency who: